aws/codecatalyst-blueprints/packages/blueprints/web-app/README.md

 - Node.js - Back-end code
 - ReactJS - Front-end code

+This project will deploy to the following AWS Resources after being created.
+The deployment status can be viewed in the project's workflow:

 - AWS Lambda
 - AWS CloudFront
 - AWS API Gateway